 What is Google AdWords?

 Of course Google ads won't work for everyone.
-For example, businesses offering unique products or services which people haven't heard of, or that sell something people simply don’t search for, may end up wasting money on this type of advertising.
+Businesses offering unique products or services that people haven't heard of, or that sell something people simply don’t search for, may end up wasting money on this type of advertising.
 Find out if your business would profit from AdWords.

 Google advertising is a great marketing tool for attracting potential clients.